Starcraft (horse): Overseas

 Starcraft was taken to Great Britain on 4 February 2005 where he was trained by Italian Luca Cumani and was ridden by French jockey Christophe Lemaire.

 In Europe, he surprised many Northern Hemisphere race fans with his dominance when he won the 1,600 metre Prix du Moulin at Longchamp, Paris.
 He proved this was no fluke, and that he was the dominant miler in Europe, when winning the G1 Queen Elizabeth II Stakes which was held at Newmarket because Ascot was being refurbished at the time.
 This was his 11th win from 22 race starts and his fifth G1 success.

 The horse started in the $4 million Breeders' Cup Classic event at Belmont Park in the United States in 2005.
 The owners had to pay a fee of $800,000 to enter him in this race, which was considered a huge gamble because it was a dirt track and the horse had always previously raced on grass.
 He drew the outside barrier, got away to a slow start and finished 7th in a 13 horse field.

 Stud record

 Starcraft retired to stud in 2006.
 He served his first group of mares to Northern Hemisphere time at Cheveley Park Stud at Newmarket, England.
-He was exported from England on 7 August 2006 and stood his first Southern Hemisphere season at Arrowfield Stud in the Hunter Region, New South Wales.
+He was exported from England on 7 August 2006 and stood his first Southern Hemisphere season at Arrowfield Stud in the Hunter Valley, New South Wales.

 He is the sire of over 250 live foals that have now won over $1,187,752, including: